 5. From the amount figured in step 1, subtract the total tips reported by both directly and indirectly tipped employees.
-The result is the amount that has to be allocated among the directly tipped employees who had a shortfall for the payroll period as figured in step 4.

-6. For each directly tipped employee who had a shortfall for the period as figured in step 4, multiply the amount in step 5 by the following fraction: the numerator is the employee's shortfall (figured in step 4), and the denominator is the total shortfall of all directly tipped employees.
+The result is the amount that has to be allocated among the directly tipped employees who had a shortfall for the payroll period as figured in step 4.6.
+For each directly tipped employee who had a shortfall for the period as figured in step 4, multiply the amount in step 5 by the following fraction: the numerator is the employee's shortfall (figured in step 4), and the denominator is the total shortfall of all directly tipped employees.
 The result is the amount of allocated tips for each directly tipped employee.

-Line 7c - Good-faith agreement.
-An allocation can be made under a good-faith agreement.
-This is a written agreement between you and at least two-thirds of the employees of each occupational category of employees who receive tips (e.g., waitstaff, bussers, and maitre d's) working in the establishment when the agreement is adopted.
+at least two-thirds of the employees of each occupational category of employees who receive tips (e.g., waitstaff, bussers, and maitre d's) working in the establishment when the agreement is adopted.
 The agreement must:

-1. Provide for an allocation of the difference between total tips reported and 8% of gross receipts among employees who receive tips that approximates the actual distribution of tip income among the two-thirds of the employees in occupational categories affected by the agreement when it is revoked.
-The revocation is effective only at the beginning of a payroll period.
+1. Provide for an allocation of the difference between total tips reported and 8% of gross receipts among employees who receive tips that approximates the actual distribution of tip income among the year; 3.
+Be adopted when there are employees in each occupational category who would be affected by the agreement; and

-2. Be effective the first day of a payroll period that begins after the date the agreement is adopted, but no later than January 1 of the next year;
+2. Be effective the first day of a payroll period that begins after the date the agreement is adopted, but no later than January 1 of the next